High-order Solution Transfer between Curved Triangular Meshes: Galerkin Projection

 \subsection{Linear System for Projection}

 Consider a donor mesh \(\mathcal{M}_D\) with shape function basis \(\phi_D^{(j)}\) and a known field \(\bm{q}_D = \sum_j d_j \phi_D^{(j)}\) \footnote{This is somewhat a simplification.
-In the CG case, some coefficients will be paired with multiple shape functions, such as the coefficient at a vertex node.} and a target mesh \(\mathcal{M}_T\) with shape function basis \(\phi_T^{(j)}\) (Figure~\ref{fig:donor-target-pair}).
+In CG (continuous Galerkin, as opposed to DG or discontinuous Galerkin), some coefficients will be paired with multiple shape functions, such as the coefficient at a vertex node.} and a target mesh \(\mathcal{M}_T\) with shape function basis \(\phi_T^{(j)}\) (Figure~\ref{fig:donor-target-pair}).
 Each shape function \(\phi\) corresponds to a given isoparametric curved element (see Section~\ref{sec:curved-elements}) \(\mathcal{T}\) in one of these meshes and has \(\operatorname{supp}(\phi) = \mathcal{T}\).
 Additionally, the shape functions are polynomial degree \(p\) (see Section~\ref{subsec:shape-functions} for a discussion of shape functions), but the degree of the donor mesh need not be the same as that of the target mesh.
 We assume that both meshes cover the same domain \(\Omega \subset \reals^2\), however we really only require the donor mesh to cover the target mesh.

 We seek the \(L_2\)-optimal interpolant \(\bm{q}_T = \sum_j t_j \phi_T^{(j)}\):

 where \(\mathcal{V}_T = \operatorname{Span}_j\left\{\phi_T^{(j)}\right\}\) is the function space defined on the target mesh.
 Since this is optimal in the \(L_2\) sense, by differentiating with respect to each \(t_j\) in \(\bm{q}_T\) we find the weak form: